 The Notre Dame Cathedral, a jewel of Gothic architecture, stands as a testament to human artistry and devotion.
-For centuries, its silhouette has graced the Parisian skyline, a symbol of faith, resilience, and French identity.
-When considering what is Notre Dame made of, we delve into a fascinating blend of stone, wood, glass, and metal, each carefully selected and meticulously crafted to create a structure of unparalleled beauty and grandeur.
+In real terms, for centuries, its silhouette has graced the Parisian skyline, a symbol of faith, resilience, and French identity.
+When considering what is Notre Dame made of, we get into a fascinating blend of stone, wood, glass, and metal, each carefully selected and meticulously crafted to create a structure of unparalleled beauty and grandeur.

 Understanding Notre Dame's Composition